katinafox-elc/sales-analysis/README.md

 2. Join the two DataFrames on the `customer_id` column.
 3. Calculate the total sales for each customer by aggregating the sales data and summing the relevant columns (e.g., quantity * unit price).
 4. Display the results, showing the total sales for each customer.
+5. Find the most profitable product.
+6. Find the customer with the highest order total.
+7. Find the product with the most sales.
+8. Find the customer who has the most orders.

 ### Submission Instructions